BLCM/BLCMods/Borderlands 2 mods/Astor/Skin Pack/Moxxi Signature Elegance Collection/ReadMe.md

-## Moxxi Signature Elegance Skin Pack
+## Moxxi Signature Elegance Collection

 The idea is really very simple as it come from the *Santos*, a well know French jeweller watch.